wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches_to_ctrl_sys_design.rst

 To combat this, we can take measurements of the system and the environment to detect this deviation and account for it.
 For example, we could measure the current position and estimate an angular velocity from it.
 We can then give the motor corrective commands as well as steer our model back to reality.
 This feedback allows us to account for uncertainty and be robust to it.

 Feedback-Only Techniques
 ------------------------

-In may controls textbooks, you may see a set of techniques which rely on Feedback only.
-These are very common in industry, and work surprisingly well in many cases, even when the underlying system behavior is not easy to model.
+In may controls textbooks, you may see a set of techniques which rely on feedback control only.
+These are very common in industry, and works well in many cases, especially when the underlying system behavior is not easy to model.

 For most FRC mechanisms, they may produce good results in some cases.
 However, they all have limits.
 Avoiding them if possible is recommended.